Android Central Verdict

 This is without a doubt one of the best Android phone money can buy.
 If you can live with its size (and that's a big "if"), it's hard to think of a better phone to represent the best of early 2021.

 This article was originally published in January 2021.
-It was updated in April 2021 with the following changes.
+It was updated in September 2021 with the following changes:

 - Added three months later review update.